glouppe/info8006-introduction-to-ai/lecture9.md

 - Write down the log-likelihood $L$ of the data as a function of the parameters.
     - may require summing over hidden variables, i.e., inference.
 - Write down the derivative of the log likelihood w.r.t. each parameter $\theta$.
-- Find the parameter values $\theta$ such that the derivatives are zero.
+- Find the parameter values $\theta$ such that the derivatives are zero and check whether the Hessian is negative definite.
     - may be hard; modern optimization techniques help.

 ---